raphamorim/raphamorim.github.com/index.md

 I'm a rurouni **Developer**.

-I am 19.
-Only works w/code and coffee.
+I'm 19 and feel AWESOME.

-Video game addicted.
-Love baths and longboards.
+I'm turn coffee into code.

-Works actually on some **open source** projects.
+Addicted to games, animes or any japanese culture.

-Currently study System Analysis and Development.
+Actually working on some **open source** projects.

-For while, I live in Brazil.
+I love create and **share** things.

 <br>